-The Wild Apricot alternative
+The Wild Apricot Alternative

 This page includes an honest comparison.
 We'll show you where Wild Apricot actually wins, who should stick with them, and where Orgo genuinely does it better.
 You decide.